 What Do Chickpeas Taste Like?

 Chickpeas have a nutty flavour and have a creamy yet slightly grainy texture.
 If you like beans in general, it has the same consistency.
-I absolutely adore them, and they make fantastic additions to hearty plant-based salads.

 How to Buy Chickpeas